commotum/QuatNet/DesignOverview.md

   Often memory-bound.
 Proper coalescing, alignment, and large problem sizes can help approach peak memory throughput.

 - **Batched Matrix Multiply**:
   With tiling, each input quaternion can be reused multiple times, boosting arithmetic intensity and potentially making the kernel more compute-bound.
-Large $N$ -by- $M$ QNN layers can see significant speedups over naive scalar implementations.
+Large $N\text{-by-}M$ QNN layers can see significant speedups over naive scalar implementations.

 - **Implementation Complexity**:
   A fully optimized quaternion matrix–matrix multiply follows the same tiling logic used in traditional GEMM.
 The challenge is that each “multiply” is the Hamilton product, not a simple float multiply–add.
 Nonetheless, proper tiling and parallel reduction can dramatically improve throughput.